-Sometime when we have stress we come to the garden, just to release some of the stress out… Well yes a lot of changes to my heart and myself since I’ve work in the garden and here.
-It make happier for my life, it changed my life a lot, I just feel that my stress is reduced, my depression reduced, ill keep doing this and come learn, do the garden, so this is really important for my life.
-(May).

-I’m just feeling more hopeful; I don’t know what to tell you.
-But I tell you now that I’m really hopeful, that I still have a hope now compared to my past.
-(Pa)

-Sometimes we feel that you know when we do the gardening it helps release some of the stress and burden from our heart.
-(Zoua)

-Since I’ve work in the garden and here.
-It make happier for my life, it changed my life a lot, I just feel that my stress is reduced, my depression reduced.
-(May)

-The garden is a helping me to forget my stress.
-Like I said earlier the wee is growing quick and I just continue to take them out of my two plots that takes a lot of time, I forget about my stress.
-(Sheng)

-I used to cry and also cry a lot but when I tend in the garden my distress and everything that I have is release, to see the garden and working at it, it just disappears.
-(Mai)

 During the interviews, about half of the participants became very emotional to the point of crying.
 Almost all participants stated that the garden is of great importance to them.
 Some of this was conveyed by feelings of hopefulness, crying less, and learning lessons from their experiences in the garden which has reshaped their outlook on life and the future.

-If I keep on working the gardening, my body moves I think if I stop doing this I will be still I wont able to move at all, my life.
+If I keep on working the gardening, my body moves I think if I stop doing this I will be still I won’t able to move at all, my life.
 (Sandeep)

 I have my garden to work on, and I’m so happy, because of my garden, it saved my life, the place I go to everyday.
 (Zoua)

-The garden it motivates me, because there is a hope for the garden.
-And that it motivates me and boosts my strength and makes me motivated… I feel that I crying less, I feel that my life will be a little bit longer than it used to before I received the service.
-Also that I feel really great about myself when I’m here.
-(Mai)

-The garden is not much to offer but what it is when I plant something it just grow, and when it grow it make me happy.
-If something doesn’t grow, then I learn and find a way to make it grow.
-So it keep me thinking and to make my garden much better, the time fly’s so fast when I have day I don’t need to do anything I walk around to see how my plants are doings and I feel great.
-(Sheng)

 Of all of the statements collected during the interviews, a statement by Mai struck a note with this researcher.
 Mai was asked ‘How do you imagine your life without the garden?’
 Mai’s response was confirmed by the interpreter for its conveyed message, a direct translation.
 Based on her statement, it’s appropriate to state that the garden has saved her life.